 In recent years, Stuart has continued to work with big name artists to great acclaim, as well as helping a host of promising new up-and-coming artists to sound their best, both on demo recordings and in full studio productions… and he’s always on the lookout for new talent!

 Speaking about his career, Stuart says: “When we were all 18 you kind of thought music was something that you’d grow out of and that it was a young person’s game.
 The mad thing is that everyone’s still doing it.”

 “I’ve been doing this for 45 years” Stuart explains, “I’ve met so many wonderful people you know, but the one thing I always try to remember is, that we are ALL just human beings”, “Gus would run his studios like a Sergeant Major,” adds Stuart,

 “everything was meticulously planned and executed, it had to be in those days, because of the limitations in recording equipment”.
 This military approach has clearly rubbed off on Stuart and It’s this discipline and confidence in approach that every free-flowing artist needs, someone to act as an unobtrusive guide, to provide safe working parameters and perimeters, without setting negative or limiting constraints.

 The fact that Stuart embraces new technologies so wholeheartedly, has kept him firmly in the driving seat.
 “I have my son to thank for that,” he explains – “he introduced me to ‘MySpace’, which in turn helped me discover a whole new way of working.”

-While reflecting on his successful track-record, it has to be said though, that Stuart is very much looking towards the future and is fully involved with his current passion and initiative – Epps Music Productions – this is an opportunity for unsigned acts to gain professional feedback and really benefit from the help that Stuart, with his extensive record production and mixing experience, is able to give.
+While reflecting on his successful track-record, it has to be said though, that Stuart is very much looking towards the future and is fully involved with his current passion and initiative – Epps Records – this is an opportunity for unsigned acts to gain professional feedback and really benefit from the help that Stuart, with his extensive record production and mixing experience, is able to give.